Game #8-408: Youngstown State Penguins at Butler BulldogsJanuary 15, 2012 2:00 pm

 It's the two banners, hanging from the rafters above the north basket.
 Both have Final Four logos on them, both have the phrase "National Finalist."

-It's the eighth of an inch that changes one of those banners.
+of an inch that changes one of those banners.
 It's the space between immeasurable joy and unfathomable disappointment, ending in a loss not once, but twice.
 But it's knowing this team, this coach, these fans will be all the more thankful for the experience.

 It's letting people come on the court after Butler had secured the win and made their way to the locker room.
 It's walking on to the court, standing on the high altar of this cathedral of the game.
 We had wondered why so many kids had basketballs.
 Now we wished we had brought one.